 Most new students find accommodation on the day they come to see us – we’ll even drive you to view your options.
 Completing the paperwork will usually take two or three days.
 It is rare for accommodation to take longer than a week.

 There are laws governing renting accommodation.
 We can advise you if there is a dispute.

 Perth is a very safe city, but you should take precautions whether you live on- or off-campus.
 Generally security will be more dependent on the property itself than the area.
 Close to the university there is a big range of accommodation.
-Newer houses will be more expensive, but are more likely to have better security.
-Older houses will be cheaper, but will not be as secure.
-As with all things, with home security, you get what you pay for.
 For personal security you should take the sort of precautions you would anywhere.
 Don’t walk by yourself late at night.
 Don’t carry large amounts of cash.
-You should also insure your belongings.
-Landlord’s insurance will not cover your belongings.

 See our guide to living in Perth for information about internet services, public transport, finding health services and more.